 - Diet and lifestyle

-The good news is many period and other gynaecological problems can be prevented, treated or minimized by observation, awareness, and action.
+The good news is many period and gynaecological problems can be prevented, treated or minimized by observation, awareness, and action.

-To overcome period problems TCM treatment may include acupuncture, herbal medicine, remedial massage, cupping and heat (moxa).
+To help overcome period problems TCM treatments may include acupuncture, herbal medicine, remedial massage, cupping and heat (moxa).
 Treatments are timed according to the woman’s menstrual cycle.
 Typically the strategy is to promote flow pre-period to reduce pain and pre-menstrual symptoms, and then nourish and supplement post period when blood has been lost.